 So, Dr. Frame, how would you describe the truth that unbelievers grasp?
 And what do you mean when you say non-Christian thought vacillates between rationalism and irrationalism?

 Practically, I don’t know if that is a good description, because the Bible doesn’t give me a precise description of what takes place.
-But practically I think what happens is that when you are talking with a non-believer, you can agree on things like the sky is blue and this is an evergreen tree and it is not a pumpkin.
-You can agree on ordinary things.
+But practically, I think what happens is that when you are talking with a non-believer, you can agree on things like the sky is blue and this is an evergreen tree, and it is not a pumpkin.
+So you can agree on ordinary things.
 But the closer you get to talking about God, the closer you get to talking about Jesus Christ, the more disagreements come and the more fervent the disagreements become.

 I think of Satan, for example, as a worst possible example along those lines.
-In one sense, Satan knows more about God than I do, or that any of us do, but Satan tries the terrible project of trying to replace God on the throne.
+In one sense, Satan knows more about God than I do, or than any of us do.
+But Satan tries the terrible project of trying to replace God on the throne.
 And it is just laughable that anybody would try that.
-But essentially that is what Satan tried to do and that is what unbelievers try to do.
+But essentially, that is what Satan tried to do and that is what unbelievers try to do.